 Do I need to file separate waivers for J1 and J2?

-Please keep in mind that I am not a lawyer and I sharing my J1 visa journey.
-Also, please keep checking USCIS websites for any recent updates.
-Please drop me some questions in the comment sections and I will try my best to answer those.
+I am not a lawyer, but I'm sharing my J1 visa journey.
+Keep in mind to check USCIS websites for recent updates.
+Feel free to drop any questions in the comment section, and I'll do my best to provide answers.

 Related Posts